Tanner/Blog/_posts/2010-10-22-the-process-of-writing.markdown

 After tweeting this my ENGL 1101 professor [tweeted back](http://twitter.com/#!/ktcrow/status/27859195502) asking why this was so and I [replied](http://twitter.com/#!/TannerLD/status/27859882441) as so.

-> \@ktcrow For me, when writing thoughts I am censored by the medium of writing.
+> &#64;ktcrow For me, when writing thoughts I am censored by the medium of writing.
 The process of writing is the middleman to record my thoughts.

 In end, the idea was interesting to me and I thought I might write a blog on it.
 So here I am.
 Have I said "tweet" enough?